StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 2. In the `application.conf` file, configure the service.

-    To ensure TheHive works correctly—especially with authentication mechanisms such as Single Sign-On (SSO)—configure the `application.baseUrl` and `play.http.context` parameters.
+    To ensure TheHive works correctly—especially with authentication mechanisms such as SSO—configure the `application.baseUrl` and `play.http.context` parameters.
 If required, you can also adjust `http.address` and `http.port`.

     Default configuration: